IL2HorusTeam/il2fb-ds-airbridge/README.rst

 Requests are used to query data or to change state of processes and objects.
 They can have or not have responses depending on their type.

-All requests which interact with dedicated server accept ``timeout`` as optional parameter.
+All requests which interact with dedicated server accept optional parameter ``timeout``.
+It has type ``float`` and is measured in seconds.

 REST